 - Lady Sings the Blues is a 1972 biopic based on the life and career of jazz singer Billie Holiday.

 - La Bamba is a fantastic 1987 movie about the life and musical career of Ritchie Valens.
 It's so good it's also in the National Film Registry for preservation.

 - Coal Miner's Daughter was a smash hit in 1980 and tells the life story of country music singer Loretta Lynn.

 - Sid and Nancy is a 1986 film about the life of Sid Vicious and his girlfriend Nancy Spungen.
 It failed to make money but everyone who saw it loved it, and it's now a cult classic.

 - What's Love Got to Do With It is a 1993 movie about the life of Tina Turner.
-It's an emotional rollercoaster and worth a watch if you're hunting for a music movie you haven't seen yet.
+It's an emotional roller-coaster focusing on Turner's tumultuous relationship with Ike Turner.

 - I'm Not There is a 2007 movie about the life and music of Bob Dylan.
 It's considered one of the best of that year, with several actors taking on the part of the music troubadour.

 There's no way you watch everything in this list, especially our top 10, and not come away with some new favorite movies.
 These are the best movies about music and straying beyond these can be done with a lessening amount of satisfaction for the most die-hard fans, but not recommended if you haven't seen these first.

 This is the table for the top 10 best movies about music.
 It contains their names and release year.

 |2||This Is Spinal Trap||Rob Reiner||1984||7.9|